Whitegoods Help article

 Is Smeg a good appliance brand for everyday use?

 Smeg’s reputation is strongest in its design identity, but the brand also produces well-specified, reliable major appliances across refrigeration, cooking, dishwashing, and laundry.
 The premium price positioning reflects both the quality of materials and construction and the design investment behind the products.
-Consumer reviews for Smeg major appliances are generally positive for build quality and performance, and the brand’s authorised service network provides support for repairs.
+Consumer reviews for Smeg major appliances are generally positive for build quality and performance, and the brand’s authorised service network supports repairs.
 As with any premium appliance, checking independent consumer reviews for specific models before purchasing is advisable.

 Does Smeg make appliances beyond the retro range?